MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-interfaces-in-al-extend.md

 ---
 title: Extending interfaces in AL
-description: Interfaces in AL are syntactical contracts that can be implemented by a nonabstract method and extended.
+description: Interfaces in AL are syntactical contracts that can be implemented by a nonabstract method and extended for flexibility and adaptability.
 author: SusanneWindfeldPedersen
-ms.date: 06/06/2024
+ms.date: 06/27/2024
 ms.topic: conceptual
 ms.author: solsen
 ms.collection: get-started